Best Apple Pie

 Homemade pie crust

-Once you have your apples chosen, gather your ingredients and start this pie by making your crust.
+Once you have your apples chosen, gather your ingredients and start this pie by making your best apple pie crust.

-SHAPE INTO DISCS.
-Score the pie dough down the middle with the edge of your hand and pull it apart into two pieces.
-Shape them into two round discs, wrap them in plastic wrap, then chill for one hour in the refrigerator (if you’re in a hurry you can put them in the freezer for half an hour).
+CHILL.
+Score the dough down the middle with the edge of your hand and pull it apart into two pieces.
+Shape them into two round discs, wrap them in plastic wrap, and then chill them for one hour in the refrigerator (if you’re in a hurry you can put them in the freezer for half an hour).

 Apple Pie Filling

-Once your crust is prepared, start making your apple pie filling!
+Once your crust is prepared, start making your best apple pie filling recipe!

-WHISK + COOK.
-Whisk together the sugar, cinnamon, nutmeg, and cornstarch in a heavy sauce pan.
+SAUCE.
+In a heavy saucepan, whisk together the sugar, cinnamon, nutmeg, and cornstarch.
 Stir in the apple cider and lemon juice.
 Cook on medium heat until thick and bubbly.
 When finished, scoop the sauce into a bowl and chill in the refrigerator.

-PREP APPLES.
-While this is chilling, start preparing your apples.
-Peel, core, and slice them into about ¼ inch slices and place them in a microwave safe large bowl.
+APPLES.
+Begin preparing the apples.
+Peel, core, and slice them into about ¼ inch slices and place them in a microwave-safe bowl.

 (We love to use this Apple Peeler + Corer and this Apple Slicer to do this).

-When they are all cut, cover the bowl with plastic wrap, and microwave for 2 minutes.
-Stir the apples, and microwave for another 1-2 minutes.
-Precooking the apples will ensure they cook perfectly in the oven.
+When they are all cut, cover the bowl with plastic wrap and microwave for 2 minutes.
+Then stir the apples and microwave for another 1-2 minutes.
 Stir in the cooled sauce and place back in the refrigerator.

-POUR FILLING + CHILL.
-From there, pour the apple mixture into the bottom pie crust.
-Carefully move apple slices around until all the sides are filled.
-Make sure the top is even, without any apples sticking up, which would protrude through the crust.
+FILL.
+Pour the apple filling into the bottom pie crust.
+Carefully move apple slices around until all the sides are filled and the top is even, without any apples sticking up which would protrude through the crust.
 Put it back in the refrigerator while you roll out the other dough disk.

 make a Traditional Pie Crust